nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 We would like to thank [@cybercoder](https://github.com/cybercoder/) and [@WaldperlachFabi](https://github.com/WaldperlachFabi) for their original contributions and troubleshooting assistance respectively.

 Thank you to [psyborg®](https://www.psyborg.com.au/graphic-design-services-newcastle/logo-design/) for the module's logo design!
+We love it.

 FOSS is only possible thanks to dedicated individuals!